 Respondents were evenly split by gender.
 Most respondents fell into the age range 34-64, with lower representation of young and elderly residents.
 The ethnicity of respondents was overwhelmingly white, at 94%, compared to a population estimate of 66%.
 Despite black residents making up 23% of Lambeth's population, according to 2016 ONS figures, there were no responses from respondents who identified as black.
 Asian respondents represented 1% of responses, compared to a population estimate of 3%.

-The council therefore acknowledges that on age and ethnicity, the respondents to the online pre-consultation are not representative of the borough's population, and that more targeted outreach will be required during the formal consultation phase to ensure a representative sample of residents views is collected.
+The council therefore acknowledged that on age and ethnicity, the respondents to the online pre-consultation were not representative of the borough's population, and that more targeted outreach was required during the formal consultation phase.